Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 - Active military duty under the Servicemembers Civil Relief Act (SCRA)

-- Landlord's material breach of the lease or the KURLTA
+- Landlord's material breach of the lease or the URLTA

 - Domestic violence situations (Kentucky law provides certain protections with proper documentation)